tibetty/QueryGeoBoundary/README.md

-# QueryGeoBoundary
+QueryGeoBoundary
+---
-A Node.js module to query the geo (administrative area) boundary from OSM nominatim and/or overpass.
+A Node.js library to query the geo (administrative area) boundary from OSM nominatim and/or overpass.

-# Usage
+Usage
+---
 ```js
 const queryGeoBoundary = require('query-geo-boundary');
 queryGeoBoundary(`${geo_name}`).then(boundaries => {